Pam with patient.

 Woofie and tiny friend.

-free day to explore the island.
-Looking
+Tomorrow will be our free day to explore the island.
+Looking forward to it!

 See ya!